ninahonyango/VAPT/README.md

 After configuring the network, and performed the ping test to confirming connectivity, I began reconnaissance (information gathering).

-I scanned the target Metaspoiltable 2 (192.168.56.102) from Kali terminal to gather intelligence on:
+Scanned the target Metaspoiltable 2 (192.168.56.102) from Kali terminal to gather intelligence on:

 -Open ports.